 About the Author:

-Dr Dan Steinbock is the founder of Difference Group and has served as research director at the India, China and America Institute (USA) and visiting fellow at the Shanghai Institutes for International Studies (China) and the EU Center (Singapore).
-For more, see https://www.differencegroup.net/
+Dr. Dan Steinbock is an internationally recognized strategist of the multipolar world.
+He is the founder of Difference Group.
+He has served as Research Director of International Business at India China and America Institute (USA) and Visiting Fellow at Shanghai Institutes for International Studies (China) and the EU Center (Singapore).
+For more, see www.differencegroup.net